-The new IWC Big Ingenieur Chronograph watch was first presented this January at the annual SIHH-2009 industry event that was held in Geneva, Switzerland.
-Although as cold and impartial as a man can be, I must confess however that this gorgeous timekeeper currently tops my list of IWC’s Most Wanted Watches being second only to the recently revealed IWC Da Vinci Perpetual Calendar Digital Date-Month time measuring device.
+The IWC Big Ingenieur Chronograph was first presented at the annual SIHH-2009 show that was held in Geneva, Switzerland.
+Although as cold and impartial as a man can be, I must confess however that this gorgeous timekeeper currently tops my list of IWC’s Most Wanted Watches being second only to the recently revealed Da Vinci Perpetual Calendar Digital Date-Month time-measuring device.

-Founded in 1868 by an American entrepreneur Florentine Ariosto Jones (it is now a part of the vast empire of Richemont International SA group,) the Swiss watchmaker is not particularly old by the local standards.
+Founded in 1868 by an American entrepreneur Florentine Ariosto Jones (it is now a part of the vast Richemont International SA Group empire,) the Swiss watchmaker is not particularly old by the local standards.

 However, compared to some “legendary” trademarks that went tits up in the second part of the XIX century and were resurrected in the 1990s by “international investors” on the wave of interest in “Swiss watches,” the International Watch Company went through more than 140 years of its history without major disruptions.

-More than that, its current model range is based on models that were introduced in the first half of the XX century and had decades to mature and evolve, like a very good vine.
+More than that, its current model range is an evolution of the collections that IWC has introduced in the first half of the XX century and had decades to mature and evolve, like a good vine.

-The IWC Ingenieur family of watches, for example, was introduced more than fifty years ago.
+The Ingenieur collection, for example, made its debute more than fifty years ago.

-Being IWC’s first self-winding timepiece with an antimagnetic shield, for the three consecutive generations it was an icon of a clean and simple watch designed to serve daily needs of men “with occupations”.
+Being IWC’s first self-winding timepiece with an antimagnetic shield, for the three consecutive generations it was an icon of a clean and simple watch designed to serve the daily needs of men “with occupations”.

 The watch gained a lot of extra weight, became bigger and bolder, and… duller.

-Although IWC’s marketing keeps calling the Jumbo Ingenieur a “classic” model, in reality it was a disaster.
-The watch just didn’t sell.
+Although IWC’s marketing keeps calling the Jumbo Ingenieur a “classic” model, in reality, it was a disaster.
+The collection just didn’t sell.

 Nevertheless, all consecutive Engineers feature the same gargantuan proportions of the first Jumbo.
-Fortunately, the latest models look more like bodybuilders in a great shape rather than sumo wrestlers in a mid-season.
+Fortunately, the latest models look more like bodybuilders in great shape rather than sumo wrestlers in the off-season.